tylerthedeveloper/tylerthedeveloper.github.io/_interview/structure.md

 ## Key Tips
 *   **If you've seen a question before-** tell your interviewer the truth and he or she will decide how to proceed

-*   **Be comfortable and relaxed, have fun and remmeber your interviewer is a person too!**
+*   **Be comfortable and relaxed, have fun and rememeber your interviewer is a person too!**

 **1. Clarify -** Make sure you know what is being asked!
 Paraphrase or rephrase the question until you and your         interviewer are on the same page.
 A lot of people get tripped up and end up solving a different problem.